joonsunn/chattiest-user/README.md

 ## Usage

 - Step 1: Select text files by drag and drop (or click at drag and drop area to call the file selection menu).
 - Step 2: Click `Upload` button.
+Results will be displayed in the results box within a shortwhile.
-- Step 3: Specify top # of chattiest users to display.
+- Step 3 (Optional): Specify top # of chattiest users to display.
+The filtered results will displayed accordingly.
+Blank value or 0 will display all results.

 ## Additional information